Wordpress SEO Expert

 New Page indexing issues detected in submitted URLs

-April 17, 2023 by Peter Mahoney
+April 17, 2023 by Peter Wordpress SEO Expert

 This is from a regular series I post here, which are replies I send to commonly asked SEO questions.
 I get a lot of them!